Taofeecoh/Python/python/functions/tasks/README.md

 So it should fail when it gets to A4atullah.
 Please when you are writing that function , make sure it gives the exact entry that is bad with a meaningful message, so that we can be sure of the specific entry and relay back to the marketing team.

+### Task 5
+Write a geenric function to filter out bad entries in a list using the "yield" keyword.